LaiaRuizM/SanzClima-full-stack-test/sanz-clima-next-js-13-app/README.md

 ## -- About this project 🙋🏼‍♀️ --

-- In this version both calc and history are a page endpoints, not ajax endpoints.
+- In this version both calc and history are a page endpoints, not Ajax endpoints.
 - This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## -- Table of contents --